mdb/polymer-testing-box/README.md

 5. `cd iron-ajax`
 5. `git checkout 1.3.0` to check out an official release with passing tests
 6. `bower install`
-7. `DISPLAY=:0 wct` to run web-component-tester in Firefox & Chrome.
-This can also be done via `xvfb-run wct`.
+7. `xvfb-run wct` to run web-component-tester in Firefox & Chrome.

 ## Bonus - debug from your Mac via VNC